codefresh-io/docs.codefresh.io/_docs/installation/gitops/monitor-manage-runtimes.md

   `RELEASE_NAME=$(helm ls -n codefresh-gitops-runtime -q) && helm upgrade ${RELEASE_NAME} -n codefresh-gitops-runtime --devel`
 1. Click **Close** to exit the upgrade panel.

-## Remove GitOps Runtimes
+## (Helm install only) Remove GitOps Runtimes
-Remove GitOps Runtimes that are offline from Codefresh.
-Removing a GitOps Runtime removes it only from the Codefresh UI.
-The Runtime still remains on the cluster.
+Remove Helm GitOps Runtimes that are offline from the Codefresh UI.
+The Runtime is not removed from the cluster.

->The Remove options is available in List View, and is only enabled only when a Runtime is offline.
+>The Remove option is available in List View, and is enabled only when a Helm Runtime is offline.

 1. In the Codefresh UI, on the toolbar, click the **Settings** icon.